Demi-Gods and Semi-Devils (film)

-Demi-Gods and Semi-Devils, also known as Dragon Story, is a 1984 Hong Kong film based on Louis Cha's novel of the same title.
-The film was directed and produced by Siu Sang and starred Norman Chui, Kent Tong, Felix Wong, Idy Chan, Lam Jan-kei and Austin Wai.
-The film is not to be confused with the television series of the same title produced by TVB, which was also released in the same year and shared some common cast members (Tong, Wong and Chan played the same roles in the television series as well).
+Demi-Gods and Semi-Devils, also known as Dragon Story, is a 1984 Hong Kong wuxia film adapted from the novel of the same title by Jin Yong.
+The film was directed and written by Siu Sang, starring Norman Chui, Kent Tong, Felix Wong, Idy Chan, Lam Jan-kei, and Austin Wai.

+The film is not to be confused with the 1982 Hong Kong television series of the same title produced by TVB.